velasciraptor/Amazon-Vine-Analysis/README.md

   - ![](images/totalno.png)

-  - ^Note: To find the total reviews, we first filtered the data set for reviews with more than 20 votes and where helpful_votes were atleast half of those votes.^
+  - *Note: To find the total reviews, we first filtered the data set for reviews with more than 20 votes and where helpful_votes were atleast half of those votes.*

   - The image above shows the dataframe for non-Vine reviews has 14,477 reviews, while the one for vine reviews has 60.